YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLUNXPCTERR
 --------------------

-JNLUNXPCTERR, Unexpected error encountered for Journal aaaa at disk address 0xbbbb
+JNLUNXPCTERR, Unexpected error encountered for Journal aaaa at disk address bbbb

 MUPIP Error: This indicates that MUPIP JOURNAL has detected an unexpected error in the journal file that prevents the command from proceeding.
 A recovery or rollback that uses this journal file cannot successfully complete.